anucvml/ddn/README.md

 python tests/testBasicDeclNodes.py
 ```

-Tutorials should be opened in Jupyter notebook:
+Interactive tutorials should be opened in Jupyter notebook:

 ```
 cd tutorials
 jupyter notebook
 ```

+or viewed using using [jupyter.org's notebook viewer](https://nbviewer.jupyter.org/github/anucvml/ddn/tree/master/tutorials/).

 Reference (PyTorch) applications for image and point cloud classification can be found under the `apps`
 directory.
 See the `README` files therein for instructions on installation and how to run.